Ready for intercourse — BF not

 One thing you should know: one year ago I kissed someone other than my boyfriend.
 It may not seem like a big deal, but I think it really devastated my boyfriend, and I think some element of trust was lost in the process.
 Do you think this other "affair" could have some effect on the lack of interest in intimacy now?
 I would never, ever cheat on him again, but what is done is done...my question is, since we used to be hopelessly passionately in love, do you have any advice on how to re-kindle the old flame?

-Using intercourse as your "lure" to get your boyfriend back into the relationship is a kind of emotional blackmail, an inauthentic way of reconnecting.
-Rather, focus first on understanding what's happening emotionally inside of you, what you are feeling, and what you want.
-Then you can focus on your relationship and then on hearing how he feels.
-Restoring physical intimacy needs to be postponed till after these building blocks happen.
+Using intercourse as your "lure" to get your boyfriend back into the relationship may be an inauthentic way of reconnecting.
+Rather, try to focus on understanding what's happening emotionally inside of you, what you are feeling, and what you want.
+The next step may be to focus on your relationship and then on hearing how he feels without making assumptions.
+Before restoring physical intimacy, you might want to consider tackling these steps first.
 A future discussion about your desire to have intercourse may evolve as you both become more emotionally close by sharing your feelings, or it may become clear that this possibility is no longer a goal of his, and you may need to reconsider what this means for your relationship.

-Either way, you need to talk together to learn what is possible and what isn't might be a good place to start.
-And then, with this additional information from him, you can decide.
+Either way, talking together to figure out what is possible and what isn't might be a good place to start.
+And then, with this additional information from him, you can decide how to move forward.